 VoIP phone systems require minimal hardware and setup, so adding toll-free numbers to a VoIP phone system is usually cheaper than adding a toll-free number to a landline system.

-Here are the costs associated with adding and maintaining a VoIP phone number:
+Here are the costs associated with adding and maintaining a toll-free phone number:

 - Subscription fee: Like with any phone number, you must pay your phone service provider a monthly subscription fee for all registered phone numbers.
 Most VoIP providers offer toll-free numbers as an add-on that can range between $5 and $20 per number–depending on the number’s location and degree of customization.